Haris617/esports-tournament-dbms/questions.md

 ## User Defined Functions

-53. Create a scalar function to show a fixed message.
+53. Create a scalar function to display total matches.
 54. Create a scalar function to calculate total match score.
 55. Create a table-valued function to show all active players.
 56. Create a table-valued function to show tournaments by status.